Congratulations, you have just struck gold!

 Do you remember the Monty Python Yorkshiremen sketch with the men boasting about how hard their childhoods were?
 They should read this and realise they had it easy.
 This is a life affirming true story about a working class childhood in a Lancashire mill town…and an ultimate escape to freedom and prosperity….continued in Beyond Nab End.
 Compared to doing what this guy did, I can assure you that getting to FI is a piece of cake.

-One of the most useful books in understanding the underlying differences between complainers on one hand and people who get stuff done on the other.
+One of the most useful books in understanding the underlying differences between complainers and people who get stuff done.
 The reason its interesting is that the concept underlying the book – that wherever you start from, you can always get better – is incredibly powerful and yet ridiculously simple.
 So simple that my first thought was: why have I never thought of all this myself before?
 See my fuller review here.

 The reality of how people go from the bottom to the top of their field.
 Not so much in investing or business (where luck often means its hard to tell what the real causes are) but in fields like music, sport where there is greater objectivity in determining who is the best and what methods work.
 The (main) answer is deliberate practice – whereby motivation is applied in the relentless and focussed pursuit of gradual improvement using the aggregation of marginal gains.

-OMG this book is hilarious in an under-stated sort of way.
-Written by one of the world’s leading academics in the field of evolutionary psychology, it delivers a killer hatchet job on consumerism.
-The basic idea is that we’re wasting tons of money on showing off because we’re programmed by evolution to chase status in our tribe to improve our chances of reproductive success…even if we don’t consciously realise it.
+This book is hilarious in an under-stated sort of way.
+Written by one of the world’s leading experts in evolutionary psychology, it delivers a killer hatchet job on consumerism.
+The basic idea is that we’re wasting tons of money showing off because we’re programmed by evolution (reinforced by advertising) to chase status in our tribe to improve our chances of reproductive success…even if we don’t realise it.
 Miller suggests this is an inefficient strategy for getting laid.
 For a better way, see his next book Mate (below).

 The title is a reference to Dick Turpin style highway robbers that used to give people the choice of giving up their possessions vs giving up their life.
 At gunpoint, most people prioritise their life over possessions.
-So why can’t people see that by getting trapped in consumer spending, they are choosing money over their life?
-Written back in the day, this is the original bible of financial independence.
-Other than the section on investing, it’s as relevant as ever.
+So why can’t people see that, by getting trapped in consumer spending, they are choosing money over their life?
+Written back in the day (but recently updated), this is the original bible of financial independence.